google/wasefire/book/src/dev/contributing/testing.md

-# How to test code?
+# Testing

-The goal of testing is to provide confidence that the code is correct, i.e. the code implements its specification as described in its [documentation].
+The goal of testing is to provide confidence that the code is correct, i.e. the code implements its specification as described in its [documentation](documentation.md).
 However, there is a trade-off between testing benefits (confidence in code correctness) and testing costs (testing time).
 Note that maintainance and development velocity are impacted both positively and negatively by testing: good confidence permits developing faster, but too much testing time slows down development.

 ## Guidelines